 Deep Zone Well.
-A well where the Bottom Hole is proposed in a deep zone (Nodular Shale and Sentous zones or other zones approximately 8,000 feet or deeper),
+A well where the Bottom Hole is proposed in a deep zone (Nodular Shale and Sentous zones or any other production zone located at, 8,000 feet below ground surface or deeper).

 Derrick.
-Any portable framework, tower, mast, or structure which is required or used in connection with drilling, redrilling, reworking, operating, or maintaining a well.
+Any portable framework, tower, mast, or structure which is required or used in connection with drilling, redrilling, reworking, operating, or maintaining a Well.